Shared Links

 - Only admins and co-admins with the requisite permissions can create, copy, move, and delete content at the root level.
 As a result, actions such as certain report exports (e.g. Access Stats), which generate a Box Reports folder in the user’s root directory, fail for non-admin users when this setting is active.

-Folder Insights allow folder owners to track activity in folders they own.Hubs
+Folder Insights allow folder owners to track activity in folders they own.Configure Folder Insights

 File Request